 During World War I., a press conference of Boston newspapermen was called by the Commanding General to determine a nickname for this division, which had just been inducted from New England National Guard units.
 The adopted suggestion was, "Call it the 'Yankee Division' as all New Englanders are Yankees", and a dark blue monogrammed 'YD' on an olive drab background was officially designated as the division insignia.

-In the center, in blue are the letters "Y" and "D" in the form of a monogram.
+The W.W.II 26th Infantry Division flag & Shoulder patch: Khaki colored, in the shape of a diamond In the center, in blue are the letters "Y" and "D" in the form of a monogram.

-LIEUT.
-GEN. Willard Stuart Paul (USA ret.)
+Willard Stuart Paul